 How well you understand your market

-A micro loan is a good option for a small business, especially if you don’t need a large amount of money and have never borrowed from a bank before.
+They cater to small businesses: A microloan is a good option for a small business, especially if you don’t need a large amount of money and have never borrowed from a bank before.

-If you get approved for a micro loan, your lender may also offer you technical support, guidance through the loan process, and advice about how to make your business more successful.
+They may come with additional help: If you get approved for a microloan, your lender may also offer you technical support, guidance through the loan process, and advice about how to make your business more successful.

-The interest rate of a micro loan is less than that of a credit card.
+The interest rate is lower than a credit card: The interest rate for a microloan is typically less than that of a credit card.

-The annual interest rates for a micro loan are usually higher when compared to the annual interest rates for a traditional loan or an SBA loan.
+Higher annual interest rates than a traditional loan: The annual interest rates for a microloan are typically higher than the annual interest rates for a traditional loan or SBA 7(a) loan.

-Find a certified and reputable lender, preferably in your own area.
+Find a certified and reputable lender, preferably in your area.

 Ensure all your paperwork is complete.

 Draw up a comprehensive business plan.
-If you haven’t done this before, or would just like some help, the SBA offers guidance here.
+If you haven’t done this before or would like some help, the SBA offers guidance here.

 Show evidence of your business cash flow and financial statements.